nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 2. What product to buy next on Amazon
 3. What song to listen to next on Spotify
 4. What video to watch next on YouTube
-5. What post to show next on Instagram feed
+5. What post to watch next on Instagram feed
-6. What destination to check out next on Booking
+6. What vacation to book next on Booking.com

 <a id="sneak-peek"></a>
 ### Sneak Peek of this Post